0x48piraj/edX-institution-logoz/CONTRIBUTING.md

 > **edXLogoData** is a volunteer effort.
 We encourage you to pitch in and [join the team!]()

-Did you write a patch that fixes a bug?

-Open a new GitHub pull request with the patch.

-Before submitting, please read the Contributing to Ruby on Rails guide to know more about coding conventions and benchmarks.
+Before submitting, please read the Contributing to **edXLogoData** guide to know more about benchmarks.

 # Do you intend to add a new feature or change an existing one?